- Stay on designated trails.

 Q: Do you have areas for rent?

-A: Yes, we have a Group Use Area with two ramamdas, 10 picnic tables, restroom facilities and grills (available upon request).
-We also have the historic Kannally Ranch House, with it’s beautiful patios, available for rent for weddings, family reunions, parties, etc. Learn more.
+A: Yes, a Group Use Area is available with two shade ramadas, 10 picnic tables, restroom facilities and grills (upon request).
+The historic Kannally Ranch House, with its beautiful patios, is also available for weddings, reunions, or party rentals.
+Learn more.

 Q: Are there any other things to do in Oracle and the surrounding areas?

-A: Of course!
-There are several restaurants, the Acadia Museum, home to the Oracle Historical Society, The Station, the local coffee shop and community space, Biosphere 2 is 6 miles south of Oracle.
-See Area Attractions for more information.
+A: There are several restaurants, the Acadia Museum (home of the Oracle Historical Society), historic ranches, and art galleries.
+Plus Biosphere 2 is 6 miles south of Oracle.

-Q: Are there any streams or standing water on the park?
+Q: Are there any streams in the park?

 - Alamo Lake